boomi-garden/boomi-garden.github.io/slides/conclusion/1a-hybrid.md

 <img src="./images/20220725093131.png" class="img-right">

-- Support for Hybrid, Cloud, or On Premise solutions
-- Easily manage your Boomi Cloud and On Premise Connectors
+- Bring your integrations to the Cloud, On Premise, or in Hybrid Configurations